Pick a computer game from the past few years. Any one. Like, seriously, just name one.

 There's a very good chance this man is responsible for the technology that makes that game run.
 There's a reasonable chance it even includes some of his code.

-John D. Carmack (born August 20, 1970) is a game programmer (slash aerospace engineer) who worked for id Software.
+John D. Carmack (born August 20, 1970) is a game programmer (and aerospace engineer) who worked for id Software.
 He co-founded the company with John Romero, and was the lead programmer for almost every game that company made.

 He worked on a huge number of games in his prime (see the other wiki), but in recent years his productivity has declined due to having a second job as the owner of Armadillo Aerospace.
 His most notable games, usually because they included groundbreaking technology that he pioneered, are listed below: